thetminko/sgverifyjs/README.md

       errorDescription: req.query.error_description as string
     };

-    // Not required to await or return response, call the caller is from SgVerify sgVerifyService.getPersonDataInfo(input);
+    // Not required to await or return response, because the caller is from SgVerify
+    // Use websocket or express-sse to push the data back to the front-end client sgVerifyService.getPersonDataInfo(input);
   }